What Is M Code In CNC?

 G code is used to control the machine’s motion, such as the speed and direction of the tool.
 M code, on the other hand, is used to control the machine’s functions, such as turning on the coolant or changing the tool.

-Read More: How To Warm Up CNC Machine?
+Read More: How Accurate Are CNC Machines?

 In summary, M code is a programming language used in CNC machining to control the actions of the machine.
 It offers several benefits, including improved precision, increased efficiency, flexibility, and standardization.
 By understanding M code, operators can program and control CNC machines with greater accuracy and efficiency.